Updated: Nov 03, 2024

 Easier to access your money

-A debit card and check-writing are major selling points for money market accounts because it usually takes 3-4 days to transfer funds out of a savings account.
+A debit card and check-writing are major selling points for money market accounts because it usually takes 3 to 4 days to transfer funds out of a savings account.

-But, money market accounts restrict customers to only 6 transactions per month so they don’t function entirely like checking accounts.
+However, money market accounts restrict customers to only 6 transactions per month, so they don’t function as entirely as checking accounts.

 If you feel that a debit card and paper checks would come in handy for unexpected events but want to keep your cash earning interest, a money market account would fit the bill.